meridian-analytics/maipl/README.md

 [Link to Another Document](another-document)
 ```

-Replace "Link to Another Document" with the text you want to display for the link, and "another-document" with the filename you want to link to.
+Replace `Link to Another Document` with the text you want to display for the link, and `another-document` with the filename you want to link to.

+### Updating Sidebar Structure

+To add a stand alone document, simply add the `id` of the document to the docs directory in the `sidebar.config.js` file.

+To add a new category,

+- Add a new object to the docs array, specifying the type as "category".
+- Provide a label for the category and list the items it should contain.

+A `category type` creates a dropdown-like menu structure in the sidebar, allowing documentation content to be organised effectively.